Session Replay

 • Unlock qualitative insights at scale: Explore how users are engaging with a newly launched feature and get a pulse on customer behavior at scale without running surveys or interviews.

-• Tie replays to behaviors that matter: Sync your user stream to meaningful events in your session replay in order to quickly inspect behaviors and inform decisions faster.
+• Tie replays to behaviors that matter: Sync your user stream to meaningful events in your session replay to quickly inspect behaviors and inform decisions faster.

-• Tell stories and innovate faster: Share links and add replays to notebooks and dashboards to get buy-in across colleagues and take action on initiatives faster.
+• Tell stories and innovate faster: Share links and add replays to notebooks and dashboards to get buy-in across colleagues and act on initiatives faster.

 Limitations